 Psychiatry includes the specialty fields of addiction, forensic, child and adolescent, and geriatric psychiatry.
 There are also specialties in clinical neuropsychology, pain management, sleep medicine, psychosomatic medicine and hospice and palliative medicine.
 Each specialty area requires up to two years of specialized training.

-The Association of American Medical Colleges reports that the salary range for psychiatrists, including specialists, is $173,800 to $243,900.
 With the demand for psychiatrist and specialists growing, compensation is unlikely to decline in the immediate future, particularly because fewer individuals are pursuing a career in psychiatry.
 Some fields, such as geriatric psychiatry or hospice and palliative medicine, will likely continue to grow as the baby boomer population reaches retirement age.

 Pursuing a Specialty Career